Generalised muscle weakness is not uncommon today; we eat too much white rice, cake flour and refined corn. They are

 And the bran/germ extract?
 Oh, they fed that to the pigs and chickens because it was good for them!
-Today, those food companies extract the vitamins and oils in the germ and sell them back to you via the "health food store" at a great profit.
+Today, those food companies extract the vitamins and oils in the germ and sell them back to you as health supplements at a great profit.